 What if My Spouse Refuses to Sign Divorce Papers? – Mediation

 One option for spouses who can’t agree upon divorce is mediation.
 Mediation refers to sitting down with a third party, who is an impartial mediator, to discuss and resolve issues that may be going on.

 Frequently, one party refuses to sign divorce papers because the terms of the divorce may seem unfair to them.
 When people are able to sit down and talk to settle or express issues, it leads to a greater understanding and ability to negotiate terms of the divorce.

 If you and your spouse are having a difficult time agreeing upon a divorce, it may be beneficial to contact a mediator who can help you settle issues at hand.

 Contact An Experienced Rochester Divorce Lawyer

 If you’re interested in getting a divorce but your spouse is refusing to sign the divorce papers, it may help to hire an attorney.
 They can discuss your options and help you find ways to finalize the divorce, with or without your spouse’s signature.

 If you’re in the Rochester area, The Cimino Law Firm can help.
 With over 20 years of experience in family law, we’re sure to give you the advice and assistance that you need.
-We offer free consultations where we’ll review your case and determine how we can help you.
+We offer confidential consultations where we’ll review your case and determine how we can help you.